nqta0611/RestSpring/README.md

 ## To Run the Project:
-  */ Assuming LAMP Stack already installed on youe computer.
+  Assuming LAMP Stack already installed on your computer.
 See [tutorial of installing LAMP](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04) <br/>
-  */ Recommend using Firefox with CORS Add On to avoid CORS error since this is a localhost development project.
+  Recommend using Firefox with CORS Add On to avoid CORS error since this is a localhost development project.
   1. Start mysql server from terminal: <br/>
     ```mysql.server start```
   2. Start apache from terminal:<br/>